AdobeDocs/target.pt-BR/help/c-intro/target-welcome-kit-4.md

 ### Usar Chamada efetiva para ações (CTAs)

 * Coloque-se no lugar do cliente.
-* Use uma linguagem orientada à ação.
+* Use linguagem orientada a ações.
 * Considere a motivação para a conversão.
 * Atender ao resultado da conversão.
 * Verifique se os CTAs estão visíveis!